wallacemaxters/filament-image-color-picker/README.md

-# Image Color Picker for Filament 3
+## Filament Image Color Picker 🎨

-This library contains a custom form field to pick color from a image.

-## Install
+**Filament Image Color Picker** is a Filament plugin that provides a custom **color picker input** based on an image.
+This tool allows users to select colors directly from an image, making it perfect for applications that require precise color selection.

+### Features
+✅ Select colors from any uploaded image
+✅ Seamless integration with Filament forms
+✅ User-friendly and highly customizable
+✅ Supports multiple image formats

+### Installation

 ```bash
 composer require wallacemaxters/filament-image-color-picker